Office: IAHS Rm. 447

-Rebecca is an Assistant Professor within the School of Rehabilitation Science at McMaster.
+Dr. Gewurtz is an Associate Professor in the School of Rehabilitation Science.
 She completed a bachelor degree in Occupational Therapy at Queen's University, and a Master’s of Science and PhD at the University of Toronto in Rehabilitation Science.
 She also completed a collaborative program through the CHSRF/CIHR Ontario Training Centre in Health Services and Policy Research.
 Her master’s thesis was a qualitative study on how consumers of community mental health services come to understand their potential for work.
 Her doctoral dissertation explored the construction and implementation of changes to the employment support branch of the provincial disability benefit system, and its impact on employment services for people living with mental illness.
 She received funding for her graduate work from the Social Sciences and Humanities Research Council (SSHRC) of Canada and the Canadian Occupational Therapy Foundation.

 Keywords: disability policy, social policy, employment services

-Gewurtz R, Moll SE, Poole JM, and Rebeiro Gruhl K. (2015).
-Qualitative research in mental health and mental illness.
-In Olson K, Young RA, & Schultz I Z (Eds), Handbook of Qualitative Health Research for Evidence-Based Practice (pp 203-223).
-New York, NY: Springer.
+Gewurtz R, Moll S, Poole JM, Rebeiro Gruhl K. Qualitative research in mental health and mental illness.
+In: Olson K, Young RA, Schultz IZ, editors.
+Handbook of Qualitative Health Research for Evidence-based Practice.
+New York (NY): Springer; 2016. p.
+203-23.

 Gewurtz R & Kirsh B. (2015).
 Organizational culture health frameworks for occupational therapy.
 In B. Kirsh & T. Krupa (Eds.), Bruce and Borg’s Psychosocial Frames of Reference: Theories, Models and Approaches for Occupational Therapy Practice (pp. 265-284), 4th Edition.
 Thorofare, NJ: Slack, Inc.